ITensor/ITensors.jl/docs/src/index.md

 ## Citation

-If you use ITensors.jl in your work, for now please cite the [arXiv preprint](https://arxiv.org/abs/2007.14822):
+If you use ITensor in your work, for now please cite the [arXiv preprint](https://arxiv.org/abs/2007.14822):

 ```
 @misc{itensor,